Understand: Raffles vs. Sweepstakes

 Learn what makes Raffles different from Sweepstakes to determine which one best fits your fundraising needs.

-Both Raffles and Sweepstakes allow donors to purchase entries for the chance to win a prize.
-However, Raffles are prohibited in some areas and Sweepstakes require you to offer a free method of entry in addition to other regulations.
+When comparing Raffles vs. Sweepstakes for your fundraiser, both allow donors to purchase entries for the chance to win a prize.
+However, Sweepstakes require you to offer a free method of entry, so each Component is subject to different regulatory requirements.
+Here is what you need to know about each option.

-Rules regarding charity Raffles will differ depending on where in the world your organization is based.
+Rules regarding charity Raffles will differ depending on where your organization is based.

 What do US organizations need to know about running Raffles?